Emergence in graphs with near-extreme constraints: Lagrange multipliers and the `` '' functional

-The functionals $S$ and $\edens$ are local, in that there is a contribution from each point $(x,y) \in [0,1]^2$ and we integrate the local contributions to get the global quantity.
-If the triangle density were also local, then the free energy $F$ would be the integral of a local free energy density and our variational equations would come from setting the derivative of this density with respect to $g(x,y)$ equal to zero.
+The functionals $S$ and $\edens$ are local, in that there is a contribution from each point $(x,y)$ in $[0,1]^2$ and we integrate the local contributions to get the global quantity.
+If the triangle density were also local, then $F$ would be the integral of a local density and our variational equations would come from setting the derivative of this density with respect to $g(x,y)$ equal to zero.
 That is the typical situation when doing calculus of variations, especially in classical and quantum field theory, with the global action being the integral of a local Lagrangian density \cite{BS}.

 However, the triangle density \be \tdens(g) = \iiint g(x,y) g(y,z) g(z,x) \, dx \, dy \, dz \ee is {\em not} local.
-Rather, it involves interactions between the values of $g$ at three different points.
-To accommodate this complication, we consider (reversible and irreversible) changes to entire columns of $g$ and not just to isolated points.
-We work up to that in stages, first considering infinitesimal changes to $g$ near a single point, then considering macroscopic changes to $g$ near that point, and finally considering macroscopic changes on an entire column.
+It involves interactions between the values of $g$ at the three points $(x,y)$, $(x,z)$ and $(y,z)$.
+To accommodate this complication it is useful to consider macroscopic changes to entire columns.
+We define a quantity that measures the effect of such changes.

-If we vary slightly the value of $g(x,y)$ in a neighborhood of a point, then standard methods apply.
-The functional derivatives of $S$, $\edens$ and $\tdens$ with respect to $g(x,y)$ are $H'(g(x,y))$, $1$ and $3G(x,y)$, respectively, where \be G(x,y) = \int_0^1 g(x,z) g(y,z) \, dz. \ee We conclude that \be H'(g(x,y)) = \alpha + \beta G(x,y) \ee at every point where $g(x,y)$ is continuous.
-As for points of discontinuity, equation (\ref{eq:EL1}) must be understood in a weak sense.
-If we multiply $H'(g(x,y))$ and $\alpha + \beta G(x,y)$ by an arbitrary test function and integrate, the two integrals must be the same.

-We can also consider changing the value of $g(x,y)$ by a larger amount, albeit on an infinitesimally small region $R$.
-Note that this is still an infinitesimal change, in that the resulting (infinitesimal) changes in $\edens$ and $\tdens$ can be turned into changes in $S$ by making infinitesimal changes to $g$ elsewhere.
-The change in $F$ is proportional to the area of $R$ times the change in \be V(x,y) = H(g(x,y)) - \alpha g(x,y) - \beta G(x,y) g(x,y). \ee

-The derivative of $V(x,y)$ with respect to $g(x,y)$ is precisely \be H'(g(x,y)) - \alpha - \beta G(x,y), \ee so maxima of $V$ are automatically solutions to (\ref{eq:EL1}).
-Furthermore, the second derivative of $V$ with respect to $g(x,y)$ is always negative, so the maximum of $V$ is unique and is the only stationary point.
-An optimal graphon must maximize $V$ at each point, but that is not sufficient.